 Prepare for Dressing

-They may not seem like much, but small, everyday items can make a big difference when it comes to ease in recovering from your surgery.
+They may not seem like much, but small, everyday items can make a big difference when it comes to recovering from your shoulder surgery.
 Food, toiletries and bath equipment are examples of items you may want to consider purchasing to make your transition easier.
-Here is a longer list of post-surgical items that will be helpful:

-1. Button-down, oversized and post-surgical shirts and front closure bra for females
+- Button-down, oversized and post-surgical shirts; front-closure bra

 - Long-handled back washer